PlushBeds Mattress Review

 At first they used contract manufacturing.
 But the latex supply led to varying quality, so they decided to start making mattresses themselves with only one source for the latex.
 All of PlushBeds’ latex foam is supplied by ARPICO, a Sri Lankan corporation which has its own rubber plantations with over 5½ million trees.
 Their latex is also certified by GOLS as having no fillers, chemicals, etc.

 The first mattresses by PlushBeds were latex mattresses.
-Today, those are the majority of their mattresses, with ten models in three collections plus a coil hybrid in the Natural Latex Mattresses category.
-Now they also have memory foam mattresses in their Memory Foam Mattresses category.
+Today, those are the majority of their mattresses, with ten models in three collections plus a coil hybrid in the natural latex mattresses category.
+Now they also have memory foam mattresses too.
 There are two other categories, Sofa Bed Mattresses and RV Mattresses, with two memory foam models and one latex for sofas, and one polyurethane, two memory foam and one latex for RVs, still leaving latex in the majority.

 PlushBeds has several certifications for their products: GreenGuard Gold, USDA Organic, Global Organic Latex Standard (GOLS), OEKO-TEX® Standard 100, Global Organic Textile Standard (GOTS), Eco-Wool, Eco Institute (eco-INSTITUT), Control Union, Forest Stewardship Council (FSC), Rainforest Alliance, CertiPUR-US, Certified Organic Cotton, Arpico Certified Organic Latex, 100% Natural Joma Wool.
 Two of the last three are redundant certifications already covered by GOTS, GOLS.